wboyz/javascript/README.md

   - [10.2](#10.2) <a name='10.2'></a> Do not use wildcard imports.

-  > Why?
+  > Miért?
 This makes sure you have a single default export.

     ```javascript
     // rossz